BitcoinDesign/Guide/guide/designing-products/accessibility.md

 #### Vision
 Full or partial blindness, color blindness and other visual disabilities.
 Three million people in the US alone have vision impairment and one million people are blind ([source](https://www.afb.org/research-and-initiatives/statistics)).
 See how a [blind person uses an iPhone](https://youtu.be/fjdcKioHb5w).

-- Physical: Difficulty using a keyboard or mouse, tapping a screen or holding a phone still (for example, for scanning a QR code), [Video](https://www.youtube.com/watch?v=eMFrcJBX0pA)
-- Intellectual: Learning difficulties
-- Literacy: Difficulty reading or understanding things
-- Hearing: Hearing difficulty such as being partly deaf, [Video](https://youtu.be/Qg0Mspqj2TA)
+#### Physical
+A physical disability can effect a person temporarily or permanently.
+On a practical level this affects a their ability to use a keyboard or mouse.
+Tapping a screen or holding a phone still to scan a QR code could pose as  a challenge.
+Seventy-five million people across the world need a wheel chair on a daily basis. ([source](https://www.inclusivecitymaker.com/disabled-people-in-the-world-in-2021-facts-and-figures/)) [A quadriplegic talking about accessibility](https://youtu.be/fjdcKioHb5w)

+#### Intellectual
+Learning difficulties refer to a lower ability to understand new or complex information.
+Someone with intellectual difficulties also struggles with learning and applying new skills and can also have difficulty reading or understanding things.
+Over two hundred million people have some form of intellectual disability. ([source](https://www.inclusivecitymaker.com/disabled-people-in-the-world-in-2021-facts-and-figures/))

+#### Hearing
+Hearing difficulty such as being partly deaf, this can affect one or both ears.
+Any hearing loss below 20 decibels is considered a hearing loss.
+400 million people have some form of deafness or hearing loss.
+[A deaf person making a call](https://youtu.be/Qg0Mspqj2TA)

 ## Tips and examples